Teamwork/visual-dom-diff/README.md

 ### Options

-- `ignoreCase: boolean = false` Should the comparison ignore letter case.
 - `addedClass: string = 'vdd-added'` The class used for annotating content additions.
 - `modifiedClass: string = 'vdd-modified'` The class used for annotating content modifications.
 - `removedClass: string = 'vdd-removed'` The class used for annotating content removals.